 Supports Renewable Energy Sector

 The increasing use of renewable energy reduces carbon emissions, unlike using fossil fuels.
-An ethical bank will by no means lend money to the fossil fuel industry.
-As an investor, consider saving your money in banks that support solar, wind, hydropower, and other renewable energy sources.
+An ethical bank will not lend money to the fossil fuel industry.
+As an investor, consider saving your money in banks that support solar, wind, hydropower, and other renewable energy sources. Â

-What is Not Ethical Banking?
+What is Unethical Banking?

 A short description of unethical banking is investing in banks that do not care about their contribution to climate change or the social welfare of people – just profit.
 Any financial institution with high greenhouse gas emissions, paper wastage, and does not accommodate handicapped workers is also not ethical.

 A financial institution that does not screen its clients is not socially responsible.
-Also, a bank lending money to anyone without asking what the money will be used for is not ethical.
+Also, a bank lending money to anyone without asking what the money will be used for is unethical.
 It is just not a socially responsible bank.
 The finances can be used to fund terrorism, exploit people in shady businesses, or run projects that are not eco-friendly.
 Also, accepting banking money from unknown sources is not ethical.

 Top Reasons Why Ethical Investing is Important